 With all of that brass in your home improvement project or in your newly purchased decor, you’ll want to keep it looking its best.
 What is the best brass cleaner polish for the job?

-If you’re trying to figure out how to polish brass to a mirror finish, soap and water won’t work well when removing a layer of tarnish and neither will other home remedy brass cleaners, so the best way to remove tarnish from your brass (or copper) valuables is to use a good, quality brass cleaner and copper polish and cleaner like the Champion Polishing Cloth.
-This cloth polishes like no other tarnish remover.
+If you’re trying to figure out how to polish brass to a mirror finish, soap and water won’t work well when removing tarnish and neither will other DIY home remedy myths.
+The best brass cleaner to remove tarnish from your brass valuables is the tried-and-true brass cleaner and polish called the Champion Polishing Cloth.

 What About Coating My Brass Pieces with Lacquer?

 While a layer of inert lacquer doesn’t actually hurt the surface of the brass itself, the lacquer can become easily scratched and wear off.
 It may also cause color distortion and doesn’t completely prevent tarnishing.
 It is not recommended as a way to take care of your brass pieces.
 Another drawback is that the lacquer is difficult to apply evenly over the surface of your item.
-It’s better to use a good, protective copper and brass polish.
+The better solution is to use the Champion Polishing Cloth.
+As stated earlier, it leaves a long-lasting protective coating on your brass items, keeping the beautiful shine and luster lasting a very long time.

 Getting Married?
 Consider Wedding Rings Made of Brass